initiafy-kelvin/easy-video-player/README.md

 // Undoes disableControls()
 player.enableControls();

 // Prevents the user from seeking further than the video has played.
 The user can still seek freely
 // in the portion of the video that has already been played. player.disableSeekAhead();

-//Undoes disableSeekAhead()
+// Undoes disableSeekAhead()
 player.enableSeekAhead();

+// Prevents the user from seeking by dragging the seek bar. player.disableSeek();

+// Undoes disableSeek()
+player.enableSeek();

 // Returns true if the player has prepared for playback entirely player.isPrepared();